italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 - A YANG Data Model for Service Assurance {{!RFC9418}}

 - A YANG Data Model for Network and VPN Service Performance Monitoring {{!RFC9375}}

+The list will be progressively updated as the document evolves.

 {: #fault}